bcit-ci/CodeIgniter/user_guide_src/source/libraries/caching.rst

 		:returns: TRUE on success, FALSE on failure
 		:rtype: Boolean

-		This function will save an item to the cache store.
-If saving fails, the function will return FALSE.
+		This method will save an item to the cache store.
+If saving fails, the method will return FALSE.

 		::